rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 to as **the document order**, or as **the above-of/below-of node order**.

-Similar to a document, a section has a first and a last node, and contains all the nodes in between.
+Similar to a document, a section has a first and a last node, and contains every other node in between.
 Because of that, a section can be described as **a substring of nodes** to the document order.
-As such, a section is a total suborder that is embedded into the document order.
+As such, a section is as a total suborder embedded into the document order.

 <!-- ======================================================================= -->
 ## there is no trivial answer

-The focus at this point is on statement S1 which can be rephrased as follows:
+The focus at this point is on statement S1, which can be rephrased as follows:

-- **S1** - Node `n` does not belong to section `h`, if `(n above-of h)` is true.
+- **S1** - Node `n` does not belong to the section of heading `h`, if `(n above-of h)` is true.

 Since a human only needs to "just look at the placement" of a node in order to determine if it is above or below a heading, one might assume that an